ziggekatten/m68k/README.md

 ## Toolchain(s)
 Currently using GCC on Ubuntu 20.04 cross compiled for m68k.
 In parallel building an LLVM toolchain for exploring the capabilities of using Rust and/or Zig instead of C. This is somewhat in an experimental phase, as some basic compilation efforts on LLVM and Rust/Zig is currently beeing tried out.
-My toolchains run in docker, and Dockerfiles can be foun in the [toolchains] folder.
+My toolchains run in docker, and Dockerfiles can be found in the [toolchains] folder.

 ## Folder structure
 | Folder     | Description                                                                          |